earthly/website/blog/_posts/2021-09-22-awk-examples.md

 20
 ```

-Using this knowledge, I can easily grab reviews by book title and print the book title($6) and review score($8).
+Using this knowledge, I can easily grab reviews by book title and print the book title(`$6`) and review score(`$8`).

-This dataset is up to 2012, which is when the first Hunger Games moving came out, so let's look for it:
+The reviews I'm going to focus in on today, are for the book 'The Hunger Games'.
+I'm choosing it because: its a series, it's likely to have many reviews, and I recall that I liked the movie and am wondering if I should read the series.

 ``` bash
 $ awk -F '\t' '/Hunger Games/{ print $6, $8  }' bookreviews.tsv | head